 The boredom of those early dull convoys contrasts sharply with the terror and mayhem waged by the U-boats later on.
 The film reveals the desperate tragedy of abandoning ship in the middle of the Atlantic, the oil and grease, not to mention the cold, are terrible.
 Many escort vessels could not stop for survivors as they would become easy prey to the unseen U-Boats, though some did, others returning later in the light of day as the attacks usually came at night.

 Leave was a great relief for the naval crews.
 On one trip back to England the film shows the crew at home, some enjoying some home comforts, others struggling with failing marriages, a situation made worse by the war.
 One crewmate takes his friend the engineer home to meet his sister.
 On a later voyage the engineer tells his mate how he has fallen for the sister and plans to ask her to marry him.
 Later, the Compass Rose is sunk by a torpedo and as the survivors struggle to stay alive in the cold Atlantic many succumb to their injuries.
-As they drift in the oily water the soundtrack replays echos of their recent dialogue, a marriage proposals hangs in the air over the groom who will never wed and a petty argument haunts the body of the unhappily married officer.
+As they drift in the oily water the soundtrack replays echos of their recent dialogue, a marriage proposal hangs in the air over the groom who will never wed and a petty argument haunts the body of an unhappily married officer.
 Happily, some survive till daylight when a destroyer returns to rescue them.

 It must have been difficult living during the war, trying to get on with your own personal life when everything was wrapped up in the war effort.
 Manchester was a target for enemy bombers because of its industrial strength and also because of its airport at Ringway, now Manchester International Airport.
 My mother used to tell me stories of air raid shelters and late night cocoa when the air raid warnings were on and everyone trooped into the shelter.
 Everyone except my granddad who always said ‘If I’m going to die, I’ll die in my bed!’
 She told and still tells stories of gas masks, bomb craters and how you could tell the differing sounds of German and British aircraft.